zopefoundation/plone.z3cform/plone/z3cform/fieldsets/README.txt

 Here, note the order of the base classes.
 Also note that we use an ordinary set of fields directly on the form.
 This known as the default fieldset.

-This form should work as-is, i.e. we can update it:
+This form should work as-is, i.e. we can update it.
+First we need to fake a request.

   >>> from z3c.form.testing import TestRequest

   >>> request = TestRequest()
+  >>> request.other = {}
   >>> context = Test()
+  >>> context.REQUEST = request

   >>> form = TestForm(context, request)
+  >>> try: # Zope 2.10 templates need a proper acquisition chain ...     from Acquisition import ImplicitAcquisitionWrapper ...     form = ImplicitAcquisitionWrapper(form, context)
+  ... except:
+  ...     pass
   >>> form.update()
   >>> _ = form.render()